 With large investments in mature and low-cost renewable energy technologies such as wind and photovoltaic (PV), the energy industry is leading the charge on decarbonization.
 To support the rapid deployment of renewables without jeopardizing power systems’ stability, dispatchable units, including fossil-fueled plants, are currently balancing the production and demand of power.
 This will certainly be the case until large-scale energy storage systems are commonly available.
 To address the CO2 emissions of existing assets, energy companies have regained interest in Carbon Capture and Storage technologies.

 Carbon Capture and Storage, also known as CCS, is the process of seizing carbon dioxide before it enters the atmosphere, transporting it into a storage location, and isolating it for years to come.
 Post-combustion CO2 absorption using liquid amine solvents has been in focus for 15 years, but unfortunately, has not been commercially deployed at the expected pace due to the lack of incentives and carbon taxes.
-However, this is now changing. now requesting academic engineering departments and commercial tools to estimate the cost of CCS and enable stable CO2 removal rates while minimizing the impact on the
+However, this is now changing.
+Utility companies are now requesting academic engineering departments and commercial tools to estimate the cost of CCS and enable stable CO2 removal rates while minimizing the impact on the power plant, like reduced power production or constraints on transient operation.

 CCS can also accelerate the deployment of hydrogen technologies by making the steam reforming of methane a cheap and cleaner way of producing hydrogen until electrolyzers have become more affordable.